rfcx/arbimon-legacy/TEST_NOTES.md

 # Arbimon Test Notes
 Test Notes are used to list what pages / components / features / user flows are affected by each update.

+## v3.0.44

+- Use a pagination for a temporary clustering playlist selected with the Context View menu
+  - Clustering page: The user selects any clustering job.
+The user selects an one any big cluster/shape on the scatter plot.
+The user sees a selected shape.
+The user sees the toggle menu with two buttons on the right side.
+The user clicks on the Context View button.
+The user navigates to the Visualizer page.
+The user sees a temporary playlist in the playlist name area.
+The user sees the pagination component under the playlist name.
+The user can click on the pages and the list will be updated.
+- Do not include unnecessary attributes to query to get audio events boxes for playlist view on the Visualizer page
+  - The audio events endpoint gets the response without a user data and parameters in the details.
+- Clear recordings data when the user selects the next playlist after a temporary clustering playlist
+  - The request for a playlist data does not include the recordings from the clustering playlist.

 ## v3.0.43

 - The issue with displaying audio events boxes after one cluster selection is fixed